-In June 2015, AIAC and Industry Canada jointly released The State of the Aerospace Industry: 2015 Report, which contains updated data and analytics for the Canadian aerospace industry as of 2015.
+In June 2016, AIAC and Innovation, Science and Economic Development Canada jointly released The State of the Aerospace Industry: 2016 Report, which contains updated data and analytics for the Canadian aerospace industry as of 2016.

-- 73% of the industry’s activity is dedicated to manufacturing while Maintenance, Repair and Overhaul (MRO) service providers represent 27%.
+- More than 70% of the industry’s activity is dedicated to manufacturing while the balance (30%) is focused on maintenance, repair and overhaul (MRO)

 Canadian Aerospace Activity

 - The Canadian aerospace industry is comprised of a mix of civil/commercial, defence and space systems activities